One of the lesser-known benefits of pre-workout is that it can improve your focus.

-The only ingredients that I saw for the could improve focusing were caffeine and tyrosine.
+The only ones that I saw that could improve focusing were caffeine and tyrosine.
 However, the tyrosine was underdosed at 250mg.

 I tried it out anyway.
-I got a boost of energy with no jitters or caffeine crash.
+I got a boost of energy with no jitters or caffeine crashes.
 Tyrosine could have helped with that, but I'm not sure, given it's not the right amount.

 The ingredients that could help with improving focus are caffeine and L-Carnitine.
 I’m happy to say that they have the correct dosage for both per serving.

 It does have the trifecta of artificial substances; flavor, sweetener, and color.
-It’s a little disappointing since it has the correct dosage of the ingredients I wanted.
+It’s a little disappointing since it has the correct dosage I wanted.

 The watermelon flavor tasted great and dissolved well.
 It got me in the mood to exercise.